Who Can Be A Mortgage Guarantor & How Does It Affect You?

-Using a guarantor can give lenders a confidence boost.
+Using a mortgage guarantor can give lenders a confidence boost.
 If someone agrees to take on this role for you, they’re basically saying to the lender: “If this person stops paying their mortgage, I’ll step in and help.”

 In some cases, using a guarantor can not only help you get a mortgage in the first place, it can allow you to borrow more money too.

-Whether you’re a first-time-buyer looking for help buying a property or someone has asked you to be their homeownership wingman or wingwoman, read on to find out who can be a guarantor and what the requirements are in the UK.
+Whether you’re a first-time-buyer looking for help buying a property or someone has asked you to be their homeownership wingman or wingwoman, read on to find out who can be a mortgage guarantor and what the requirements are in the UK.

-UK guarantor requirements insist you’re at least 21, have a good credit history and are financially stable.
+UK mortgage guarantor requirements insist you’re at least 21, have a good credit history and are financially stable.

 Most people ask a parent or relative to be their guarantor, but you don’t have to be family.
 A friend could help you out, as long as they meet the lender’s requirements.